ReneOlsthoorn/Ground/README.md

 0x3100530331005303, 300,  2  -> occupied memoryblock of 300 bytes with 2 references
 ```

+### Emitting x86-64 code:
+Code generation/emitting happens in the CodeEmitterX64 class.
+For different types, different codepaths are emitted.
+For instance in the method CodeEmitterX64>>PopSub() you see different code for different expression types.
+One for
+integer, one for float, one for strings.
+Why substract strings?
+Well, that actually isn't the case.
+Normally the
+first part of a comparison is a substraction.
+When the result is zero, the values are equal.
+For comparing strings
+however, this substraction is skipped and a byte-for-byte string comparison is done.

-### Code generation:
+### More details on code generation:
 RAX/XMM0 is used to exchange the value the store or to read.
 RDX helps in that process.
 Most functions start with "push rbp" followed by "mov rbp, rsp".
 This makes the stack 16-byte aligned which is needed
 for the fastcall convention.
 This also means that the pointer for the parentframe is at [rbp].

-Ground has two modes for PE(portable executable) file generation: Executable(.EXE) or Dynamic Link Library(.DLL).
-Ground has a console mode which generates an .EXE file, and an GUI mode which generates a .DLL file.
-The .DLL can be used by the Ground execution environment which opens a Window with SDL2 and runs the code with access
-to a character buffer, like the C64.
-This execution environment is not included, because it would really draw the
-focus away from the compiler.

 ### Choosing a template
 With the special #template directive, the programmer can choose a generation template.
 The default is console.
 See the
 directory Templates for the console.fasm template.
+Use the sdl2 template for SDL2 applications without console window.
+A lot of functions are shared between the console.fasm and sdl2.fasm templates.

 ### include a file
-With the #include directive, you can include DLL definitions or other code into your sourcefile
+With the #include directive, you can include DLL definitions or other code into your sourcefile.

 ### Only 64-bit
 The AMD Opteron in 2003 was the first x86 processor to get 64-bit extensions.
 Although AMD was much smaller than Intel,